 - Supply chlorine to the population for a reasonable cost

-After a first pilot phase (2009-2013) meant to confirm the need and interest of chlorine production and local capacity to train health agents so as to have them becoming local intermediaries among their community, focus is now on promotion, hygiene awareness, sales capacity and marketing efforts to ensure regular purchase and daily use of chlorine at household level.
+After a first pilot phase (2009-2013),which was designed, to confirm the need for and interest in chlorine production and the local capacity for training health workers to become local intermediaries within their community, the focus is now on promotion, hygiene awareness, sales capacity and marketing efforts, to ensure regular purchases and daily use of chlorine by households.

-Aidemet, the NGO that represents Antenna in Mali, is responsible for monitoring and coordination of projects.
-Aidemet also acts as intermediary for all WASH organisations willing to include WATA into their own programmes.
-Among them : Solidarités International, Terre des Hommes, Handicap International et Oxfam.
+Aidemet, the NGO that represents Antenna in Mali, is responsible for project monitoring and coordination.
+Aidemet also acts as intermediary for all WASH organisations willing to include WATA in their own programmes.
+They include: Solidarités International, Terre des Hommes, Handicap International and Oxfam.

-Learn more : Descriptive of research programme with UNICEF
+Learn more: Description of research programme with UNICEF